Saturday, November 8, 2025

 Share

-In the world of beauty, there isn’t a single word quite as buzzworthy as collagen.
+There isn’t a single word quite as buzzworthy in wellness circles as collagen.
 A true proverbial fountain of youth, the miracle protein is largely touted for its age-defying benefits — namely, that it’s a deeply hydrating, wrinkle-smoothing, skin savior.

 Collagen, the most abundant protein in the body, is a fundamental building block for the body’s skin, bones, muscles, tendons, ligaments, and other connective tissues, according to the Cleveland Clinic.